grkthomas/next-react-minesweeper/README.md

 - **Chord-Clicking**: Double-click any revealed numbered cell when you have the correct number of flags around it to auto-reveal all unflagged neighbors
 - **Flood Fill**: Clicking empty cells (0 neighboring mines) automatically reveals connected safe areas
 - **Visual Hints**: Numbered cells show a blue dot indicator when they can be chord-clicked

+### Simulation Mode
+- **Toggle Autoplay**: Use the `Simulate` button in the controls to let an automated player pick random unrevealed cells while the board highlights the next move.
+- **Live Click Log**: A sidebar appears during or after simulation runs, capturing timestamps, coordinates, cell types, and whether each click was safe or a mine.
+- **Automatic Shutdown**: The simulator stops itself when you end it manually, win, lose, or start a brand-new game, ensuring normal play resumes instantly.

 ## Difficulty Levels